-Siem Reap City in Cambodia was the primary destination for my trip.
+Siem Reap in Cambodia was the primary destination for my trip.
 Since there are no direct flights to Cambodia from the Philippines, I had to choose another nearby country/city to fly into with direct transportation links to Siem Reap.
-There are quite a number of ways to go at it but I ended up buying a plane ticket from Manila to Bangkok, Thailand and then traveling overland (by bus) to Siem Reap, Cambodia.
+There are a number of ways to go at it but I ended up buying a plane ticket from Manila to Bangkok, Thailand then traveling overland (by bus) to Siem Reap, Cambodia.

 Cebu Pacific International Check-in Counters in NAIA Terminal 3

-Airlines Servicing the Manila – Bangkok (Suvarnabhumi) Route
+Airlines Servicing the Manila – Bangkok Route

-Manila to Bangkok Cebu Pacific Flights
+Cebu Pacific Bangkok Flights

-Cebu Pacific only has one flight daily to and from Bangkok-Suvarnabhumi.
-The timing is horrible, which is to be expected for a budget airline.
+Cebu Pacific only has one daily flight to and from Bangkok-Suvarnabhumi.
+The timing is horrible, which is to be expected from a budget airline.
 The time of departure from Ninoy Aquino International Airport (NAIA) is 9:35PM and arrival in Bangkok is 2 hours later at 11:50PM Manila Time (or 12:50MN taking into account the +1 hour time zone difference).
-The early morning flight is made worse by the fact that airport shuttle (to the city center) service goes off only until 12:00MN, and there aren’t much public buses plying the city center during the wee hours of the morning.
+The early morning flight is made worse by the fact that airport shuttle (to the city center) service operates only until 12:00MN, and there aren’t much public buses plying the city center during the wee hours of the morning.
 So you have the choice to take the limited public 24 hours buses, take the taxi, or wait a few more hours until the airport shuttles and all public buses go live again.

-My Manila – Bangkok Flight with Cebu Pacific
+My Manila to Bangkok Flight

 Usually, I would have taken the Manila International Airport (NAIA) Airport Loop Bus to go to NAIA Terminal 3 from Pasay Rotunda but me and my sister wanted to have dinner together first before my flight out.
 We went to Mall of Asia so I can make my last minute shopping also.
 We finished dinner super late, just 2 hours before my flight to Bangkok.
 I had no choice but to take the taxi from MoA, which was fine since the airport isn’t very far and the fare was only around P150.